EZMA1L/Liam-ENGR-103-Final-Project/README.md

 int rand_Int = 0;
->  // can't use ints for rand() so need to set this value to use in int arrays
+>  // can't use ints for rand() so need to set this value to use in int arrays ` bool game_On = 0;

-bool game_On = 0;        // variable used to turn on and off the waiting zone between levels bool game_Win = 0;       // variable used to determine whether or not player won the game bool left_Pressed = 0;   // used to break out of large for loop in user input program bool right_Pressed = 0;  // used to break out of large for loop in user input program bool clear_Pixels = 0;   // used to turn off all neopixels once when switching back to game from standby mode `
+bool game_Win = 0;
+bool left_Pressed = 0;
+bool right_Pressed = 0;
+bool clear_Pixels = 0;
 `
+> game_On: variable used to turn on and off the waiting zone between levels
+> game_Win: variable used to determine whether or not player won the game
+> left_Pressed: used to break out of large for loop in user input program
+> right_Pressed: used to break out of large for loop in user input program
-int level_Win = 0;              // used to determine whether the player won the level or gets sent back to level 1 int game_Level = 0;             // used to tell the user & program what level of the game they are on int game_Level_Save = 0;        // used by Mode 1, also known as error code 1, where user interrupts game while it is displaying pattern to play
+> clear_Pixels: used to turn off all neopixels once when switching back to game from standby mode int level_Win = 0;              // used to determine whether the player won the level or gets sent back to level 1 int game_Level = 0;             // used to tell the user & program what level of the game they are on int game_Level_Save = 0;        // used by Mode 1, also known as error code 1, where user interrupts game while it is displaying pattern to play